Kostas Negrepontis

-Kostas Negrepontis (Κώστας Νεγρεπόντης; 31 October 1897 – 19 February 1973) was a Greek footballer who played as a center forward in the 1920s and 1930s and a later manager.
-He was considered a great virtuoso of the ball, a football intelligence and a great shooter.
-He was a figure and was so dear to his fellows that never left their memory.
-Those who lived near him, those who worked with him, spoke with admiration about "Negro", as the fans called him.
-Calm, likeable and always optimistic, Negrepontis was the idol of fans and opponents.
-Negrepontis was one of the pillars of Greek football in his first steps and contributed to it both as a footballer, as a coach and as well as a football teacher for prospective coaches.
-He was distinguished for his passion, selflessness in terms of the progress of the Greek football, but especially for his beloved AEK.
+Kostas Negrepontis (Κώστας Νεγρεπόντης; 31 October 1897 – 19 February 1973) was a Greek footballer who played as a forward in the 1920s and 1930s and a later manager.
+He was regarded as a technically skilled forward noted for his football intelligence and shooting ability.
+Negrepontis was widely respected by both supporters and opponents and remained a respected figure within Greek football.
+Contemporary accounts frequently referred with admiration about "Negro", as was his nickname.
+Negrepontis played an important role in the early development of Greek football.
+He contributed both as a footballer and later as a manager, while he served as an instructor for prospective managers.
+He was distinguished for his passion and dedication to the development of Greek football, especially through his long association with AEK Athens.

 Club career

+Early years

 Players of Pera Club.
 Negrepontis is on the left.

-Negrepontis became an official member of the sports family for the first time in 1912.
-He started his football career as a young player in Turkey, playing for Enosis Tataoulon, where he stayed for four years.
-In 1916 he moved to the "Greek football team", the football department of Pera Club, where in 1918 he became the team's captain.
-He also played for Fenerbahçe in the period 1917–18.
-Negrepontis was a pole of attraction and for the Greek youth of the region, as his influence was great.
-The kids were playing in the arenas with canvas balls full of shavings and trying to imitate "Negro's" shots, dribbles and moves.
-It was remarkable that whenever Pera Club played, the expression "Children, today Negrepontis is playing" prevailed, with the young people going to the stadium to admire him.
+Negrepontis started his football career in 1912 at Enosis Tatavla in Turkey, where he played for four years.

+In 1916 he moved to the football department of Pera Club, which were also known as the "Greek football team".
+In 1918 he became the team's captain.
+He also had a brief spell at Fenerbahçe in the period 1917–18.

+Negrepontis was a prominent sporting figure among the Greek youth of the region.
+Young supporters sought to imitate his moves and whenever Pera Club played, they rushed to the stadium to admire him.
 With Pera Club he won a Turkish Championship in 1922.
-After the Greco-Turkish War in 1922, Negrepontis, as the team's captain, took the initiative to take Pera Club on a tour in Europe, with Greece being one of their stops and in a total of 47 games they achieved 43 wins, 2 draws and 2 defeats.
-Both the team and Negrepontis were admired by European fans for their achievements.
+After the Greco-Turkish War in 1922, Negrepontis, as the team's captain, took the initiative to take Pera Club on a tour in Europe, with Greece being one of their stops.
+Throughout the tour they played 47 matches and achieved 43 wins, 2 draws and 2 defeats, while both the team and Negrepontis were admired by European fans for their achievements.

-In 1923 after Pera Club was dissolved, he moved to CASG Paris, where he became their captain in 1925.
-In 1925 he joined Sporting Douai, where he also became their captain.
+After Pera Club was dissolved in 1923, he moved to CASG Paris, where in 1925 he became their captain.
+In 1925 he joined Sporting Douai, where he also served as their captain.

+AEK Athens

 In 1926 Negrepontis returned to Greece and joined AEK Athens.
-In 1932 he led AEK to the conquest of the first Greek Cup, which was also the first trophy in their history, beating Aris by 5–3, with Negrepontis scoring the last goal for his team.
-In the same year, AEK won the Acropolis Cup, defeating the Austrian club, Wacker 4-2, from which both Olympiacos and Panathinaikos had been defeated.
-In 1933 Negrepontis ended up his career as a footballer, at the age of 36.
+On 8 November 1931 he led AEK to the conquest of the first Greek Cup, which was also the first trophy in the club's history, defeating Aris by 5–3, with Negrepontis scoring the last goal.
+In the same year, AEK won the Acropolis Cup, after a 4–2 win over the Austrian Admira Wacker, that had previously defeated both Olympiacos and Panathinaikos throughout the tournament.
+In 1933 Negrepontis retired as a footballer, at the age of 36.